 Risk of loss of immobilisation of the vehicle.

 Call an approved Dealer.

-Never leave your vehicle without moving the selector lever to position N, applying the handbrake and switching off the engine.
+Never leave your vehicle without re-engaging P position and switching off the engine.
 This is because when the vehicle is stationary with the engine running and a gear engaged, the vehicle may begin to move if you accelerate.

 There is a risk of accidents.